Slava/peliblog/content/wtf-mongo.md

 The answer to this is to either always specify pairs in the canonical form (keys are sorted lexicographically) or just to be consistent across your code base.

+Another workaround would be to use a different selector, specifying certain key-paths rather than comparing to an object literal:

+    > db.books.find({ 'meta.year': 1823, 'meta.author': 'A. Griboyedov' });

+It would work in this particular case but note that the meaning of this selector is different.

 **The gotcha**: this behavior can be dangerous whenever you want to build a multi-key index.